justcoding121/titanium-web-proxy/README.md

 Usage
 =====

-Refer the HTTP Proxy Server library in your project, look up Test project to learn usage. ([Wiki & Contribution guidelines](https://github.com/justcoding121/Titanium-Web-Proxy/wiki))
+Refer the HTTP Proxy Server library in your project, look up Test project to learn usage.

 Install by nuget: